Utility Functions for URL Handling in SvelteKit

 <p>URL-friendly version: {urlFriendlyTitle}</p>

-We import the utility functions using the
+1. We import the utility functions using the `$lib` alias, which SvelteKit automatically resolves to the `src/lib` directory.

-getImageUrlto generate a full URL for an image.We use
+2. We use `getImageUrl` to generate a full URL for an image.

 These utility functions are incredibly useful in web development with SvelteKit.
-The getImageUrl function helps maintain consistency in image URLs across your application, while makeUrlFriendly is perfect for creating clean, readable URLs from user-generated content or page titles.
+The `getImageUrl` function helps maintain consistency in image URLs across your application, while `makeUrlFriendly` is perfect for creating clean, readable URLs from user-generated content or page titles.

-Remember to adjust the base URL in getImageUrl to match your actual image hosting domain when using this in a real project.
+Remember to adjust the base URL in `getImageUrl` to match your actual image hosting domain when using this in a real project.
 Consider using environment variables for flexibility across different environments.